ajravinath/dictionary-translator/README.md

 # dictionary-translator py
-A simple dictionary based translator from English to Sinhala.
+A simple dictionary based translator from English to Sinhala with a simple `tkinter` gui.

 Edit words_.txt file to your desired language, each line entry in words_.txt should take the form of,<return>